cuducos/not-my-ex/README.md

 $ not-my-ex post "Magic, madness, heaven, sin" --images /tmp/1989.gif
 ```

+You can skip the post text; in that case, it will open `$EDITOR` so you can write your post.

 You can skip `--images` or pass multiple images  (e.g. `--images taylor.jpg --images swift.gif`).

-Check `--help` for more details on commands and subcommands.
+Check `--help` for more details on commands and subcommand.

 ### API